xenify-io/litepaper/README.md

 ### ◽️ Unstaking XNF tokens

 The staked XNF tokens that have reached the cycle in which they are unlocked can be unstaked, returning them to the user's possession.

+### ◽️ Claiming Equity (XNF)

+Once a cycle ends, the equity associated with it are ready to be claimed.
+A user claiming their rewards will be granted the entire amount of XNF tokens earned in all previous cycles.

+### ◽️ Claiming Native Token Fees

+Similar to claiming rewards, a user wishing to claim their accumulated fees will withdraw all the native tokens obtained beforehand.

+### ◽️ Native Token Fee Distribution

+Each cycle has its own pool of accrued native token fees that accumulate while burnBatch transactions are executed.
+Per cycle, these are distributed based on how many locked XNF tokens a user has inside the protocol (locked - unclaimed XNF + staked XNF) added with how many XNF tokens were gained from burning DXN or FENIX in the corresponding cycle.

 ![YSL IO - Line Only](https://user-images.githubusercontent.com/60996729/233761364-4d1b4b89-f76a-4593-9f07-246c57d689d9.png)